AbieFund/abie-archive/CONTRACT.md

 *We will shape this 'ideal contract' together.*

 *We are currently testing a minimalist version (1st iteration).
-Feel free to open an issue or send us an email at **team@abie.fund** to join the team.
-There is no small contributions.*
+Feel free to open an issue or send us an email at [team@abie.fund](mailto:team@abie.fund) to join the team.
+There is no small contribution.*

 ## Add a member